huggingface/blog/object-detection-leaderboard.md

 </center>
 </div>

-By examining the curve, one may infer the potential trade-offs between Precision and Recall and expect a model's optimal operating point based on a selected confidence threshold, even if this threshold is not explicitly depicted on the curve.
+By examining the curve, one may infer the potential trade-offs between Precision and Recall and find a model's optimal operating point based on a selected confidence threshold, even if this threshold is not explicitly depicted on the curve.

 If a detector's confidence results in a few false positives (FP), it will likely have high Precision.
 However, this might lead to missing many true positives (TP), causing a high false negative (FN) rate and, subsequently, low Recall.
 On the other hand, accepting more positive detections can boost Recall but might also raise the FP count, thereby reducing Precision.